Please Note: We may receive commissions on purchases made from our chosen links.

 When I became a Christian in 1979, I was 16 years old.
 I was already playing bass guitar professionally in my local community.
-(Yes, I actually got paid.)
+(Yes, I got paid.)
 Never in my wildest dreams did I think that experience would become beneficial later in life when I became a pastor but it did.
 It helped me to have an understanding of church sound system basics.

-Today I want to help others with the knowledge that I have so that every pastor who visits this website will walk away with at least a basic grasp of how a church sound system works and the basic equipment that is needed for a church sound system.
+Today I want to help others with the knowledge that I have so that every pastor who visits this website will walk away with at least a basic grasp of how a church sound system works and the necessary equipment that is needed for a church sound system.

 How Does A Church Sound System Work?

-- Converting the sound into an electrical signal
+- Converting the sound into an electrical signal.

 - Mixing the signal that has been converted.